arunkhanal7/Js-Bulb-on-off-project/README.md

 # Js-Bulb-on-off-project
-Simple project pf bulb on and off
+Simple project  bulb on and off using javascript